GitASite/NIECE/README.md

 <br><br>

 ### What's NIECE Profiles?
-<p>A NIECE profile is used to quickly build a NIECE site with some predefined settings.</p>
+<p>A NIECE profile is used to quickly build a NIECE site with some predefined settings, installed using git.</p>

 ### Profiles
  - <details><summary>Basic</summary>Bare-bones installation with the settings set to default.
 Usefull for quickly building and configuing a static site.</details>